Cookies | Chocolate

 Spelt flour does a nice job in keeping the texture light but also provides a deeper and nuttier flavour than regular plain flour.
 Dark muscovado sugar we used in this recipe, lends amazing caramel taste to the cookies.

 These healthy rustic chocolate chip cookies are worth giving a try.

 How to make walnut spelt chocolate chip cookies

 Making these chocolate chip cookies is so easy and quick.
 You don't even need an electric mixer as we use melted butter in this recipe.

-Take these cookies from the oven while still slightly underbaked, as they will continue to bake on the tray.
-This way they have a great texture once they cool.
+Take cookies from the oven while still slightly underbaked, as they will continue to bake on the baking sheet.
+This way they are going to have a great texture once they cool.